LouisQhh/NMT-NL2SPARQL/README.md

 - [Acknowledgments](#acknowledgments)

 ## Project Description
 This project aims to build and evaluate neural machine translation models for translating natural language queries into SPARQL queries.
-It leverages various techniques, including training with FastText, using GloVe embeddings, and incorporating Knowledge Graph Vectors.
+It leverages various techniques, including training with fastText, using GloVe embeddings, and incorporating Knowledge Graph Vectors.
 Different models are trained and compared for their performance in NL to SPARQL translation.

 ## Data Files
 ### DBpedia Dataset